About us

 We are the Amazon Research & Conservation Collaborative (ARCC), a registered 501(c)(3) U.S. non-profit organization.

-Our mission is to support the conservation of biodiversity and culture in western Amazonia through interdisciplinary research, community engagement, and communication initiatives.
+Our mission is to support the conservation of biodiversity and the protection of Indigenous rights, knowledge, and cultures in the western Amazon Rainforest.

 What we do..

-We work to conserve biological and cultural diversity in the Amazon Rainforest via three main approaches:
+We employ diverse approaches to protect biological and cultural diversity in the Amazon Rainforest.
+These include:

 Interdisciplinary Research